SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 which means ``balance(_:_:)`` needs write access to them.
 In both cases, a write access to the tuple element requires a write access to the entire tuple.
-This means there are two write access to ``myTuple`` with exactly the same duration.
+This means there are two write accesses to ``myTuple`` with exactly the same duration.

-Although a structure is also a value type, in many cases the compiler can prove that the overlapping access are safe.
+Although a structure is also a value type, in many cases the compiler can prove that the overlapping accesses are safe.
-This means most access to stored properties *can* overlap for structures.
+This means most accesses to stored properties *can* overlap for structures.
 For example:

 .. testcode:: memory-share-health